puppipay/education/firststdbitcoin.md

 - Disrupting technologies

 - How it works

 - When it created benefits

 - When it destroys benefits

 - The games of disrupting technologies

 - How laws work in DAO, DAC with disrupting technolgies

 - Review of bitcoin

 #### Chapter-5

-In ligth of above review
+In light of above review

 - Job creation